Trigger warning: Bereavement

-Barry has been a carer to his wife, Mary for over three decades.
-Mary was diagnosed with rheumatoid arthritis when they were engaged.
-His role has changed over the years from husband to full-time carer and in 2000, in his early 40s, he gave up work due to illness related to working and caring.
+My role changed over the years from husband to full-time carer and in 2000, in my early 40s, I gave up work due to illness related to working and caring.

-During the time in which Barry has been caring, Mary has undergone 29 major surgeries, had four strokes and three episodes of sepsis.
-She is now paralysed from the chest down and requires high levels of care.
+Throughout the time I was caring, Mary went through 29 major surgeries, had four strokes and three episodes of sepsis.
+Before she passed, Mary was paralysed from the chest down and required high levels of care.

-Barry is a strong believer that a service such as Carer Support Dorset can only be of benefit to unpaid carers like him and he wishes something like this was in place when he first began caring all those years ago.
+I’m a strong believer that a service such as Carer Support Dorset can only be of benefit to unpaid carers like me and I wish something like this was in place when I first began caring all those years ago.

 Today, I try and take each day as it comes.
 I miss Mary greatly; she was a very positive lady and had a great sense of humour.